moonchild-rl/saved-reddit-comments-downloader/README.md

 # **Saved Reddit Comments Downloader**
 This is a script that downloads all your saved comments from reddit.
 It can be used to give each file a name and organize them into folders.
 The naming and folder scheme is similar to that of the [Bulk Downloader for Reddit (BDFR)](https://github.com/Serene-Arc/bulk-downloader-for-reddit).

-The script also automatically downloads images and gifs found within the comments!
+The script is also able to automatically download any images and GIFs found in the comments!

 ## **Installation**